-- Missed tests will be graded as an F unless it is a case of emergency in which case a doctor's note is required.
-There will be a 10% penalty for each day of delay on assignments up to two days.
-They will NOT be accepted - afterwards. - Assignments have to be submitted in hard copies. - There will be no make- up times for oral presentations.
+- Missed tests will be graded as an F unless it is a case of emergency in which case a doctor's note is required. - The Final assignment must be submitted in a hard copy and on the due date.
+Late assignment will not be accepted. - There will be no make-up times for Oral presentations.